 (2) Has been found to have willfully violated the provisions of this chapter.

-The public safety commission may also make a finding that a willful violation of this article has occurred, and upon making such a finding, may recommend to the mayor and council that the license of any licensee be suspended for a period of time not to exceed 60 days or revoked.
+The public safety commission may also make a finding that a willful violation of this article has occurred, and upon making such a finding, may recommend to the mayor and council that (i) the license of any licensee be suspended for a period of time not to exceed 60 days or revoked; or (ii) the serving times of the licensee be curtailed.
 For the purposes of this article, a finding that:

 (1) The violation or a pattern of violations shows that the licensee lacks operational control regarding the responsible sale of alcohol or that the licensee's operations are contrary to the public safety or welfare of the community;